mchdfrhn/inventory-js/backend/API-DOCUMENTATION.md

-# STTPU Inventory Management System - Backend API
+# API Documentation - STTPU Inventory Management System

-Backend API untuk sistem manajemen inventaris STTPU yang dibangun dengan Node.js, Express, dan Sequelize.
+This document provides detailed information about the backend API for the STTPU Inventory Management System.

 ## 🚀 Features